Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

         :page_with_curl: **Notes:**

       - If the https://raw.githubusercontent.com/Seagate/cortx-prvsnr/dev/cli/src/cortx-prereqs.sh?token=APA75GY34Y2F5DJSOKDCZAK7ITSZC link is not accessible, generate new one.

-        - Visit https://github.com/Seagate/cortx-prvsnr/blob/dev/cli/src/cortx-prereqs.sh  and naviagte to **RAW** **>** **Copy URL** > **Use the URL for deployment**.
+      - Visit https://github.com/Seagate/cortx-prvsnr/blob/dev/cli/src/cortx-prereqs.sh and naviagte to RAW > Copy URL > Use the URL for deployment.

-    7. Ensure that you've installed the following packages on your VM instance:

-    * Python Version 3.0
-      * To check whether Python is installed on your VM, use one of the following commands: `--version`  , `-V` , or `-VV`
-      * To install Python version 3.0, use: `$ yum install -y python3`
-    * pip version 3.0:
-      * To check if pip is installed, use: `$ pip --version`
-      * To install pip3 use: `$ yum install python-pip3`
-    * Verify if kernel-devel-3.10.0-1062 version package is installed, using: `$ uname -r`
+    3. Follow these instructions to [install dependencies](https://github.com/Seagate/cortx/blob/main/doc/InstallingDependencies.md) if you are using an external VM.

     </p>
     </details>